-(b) For members who have a positive test for latent TB, provider documents member has completed a treatment course (a negative chest x-ray is also required every 12 months) OR that member has been cleared by an infectious disease specialist to begin treatment AND

-- Prescriber attests member has been evaluated and screened for the presence of hepatitis B virus (HBV) prior to initiating treatment AND - 3.
-Member is not on concurrent treatment or will not be used in combination with other TNFinhibitor, biologic response modifier or other biologic DMARDs, Janus kinase Inhibitors, or Phosphodiesterase 4 inhibitor (i.e., apremilast, tofacitinib, baricitinib) as verified by prescriber attestation, member medication fill history, or submitted documentation AND - Prescriber attests member does not have an active infection, including clinically important localized infections AND - 5.
-Documentation of member's current weight (within the last 30 days)
+- (b) For members who have a positive test for latent TB, provider documents member has completed a treatment course (a negative chest x-ray is also required every 12 months) OR that member has been cleared by an infectious disease specialist to begin treatment AND - Prescriber attests member has been evaluated and screened for the presence of hepatitis B virus (HBV) prior to initiating treatment AND - Member is not on concurrent treatment or will not be used in combination with TNF- inhibitor, biologic response modifier or other biologic DMARDs, Janus kinase Inhibitors, or Phosphodiesterase 4 inhibitor (i.e., apremilast, tofacitinib, baricitinib) as verified by prescriber attestation, member medication fill history, or submitted documentation AND - 4.
+Prescriber attests member does not have an active infection, including clinically important localized infections

-A. ACTIVE SYSTEMIC JUVENILE IDIOPATHIC ARTHRITIS (SJIA)
+A. ACTIVE SYSTEMIC JUVENILE IDIOPATHIC ARTHRITIS (SJIA):

-- 1. Member must have a diagnosis of systemic juvenile idiopathic arthritis (SJIA) in children 2 years of age or older AND - Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy [DOCUMENTATION REQUIRED] AND - 3.
+- 1. Documented diagnosis of systemic juvenile idiopathic arthritis (SJIA) in a pediatric member AND - Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy [DOCUMENTATION REQUIRED] AND - 3.
 Documentation of treatment failure, serious side effects or clinical contraindication to an adequate trial (12 weeks) of one NSAID or glucocorticoid

-B. CRYOPYRIN-ASSOCICATED PERIODIC SYNDROMES
+B. CRYOPYRIN-ASSOCIATED PERIODIC SYNDROMES:

-Documented diagnosis of one Cryopyrin-Associated Periodic Syndromes disorder (CAPS): Familial Cold Auto-inflammatory Syndrome (FCAS) or Muckle-Wells Syndrome (MWS) confirmed by one of the following [DOCUMENTATION REQUIRED]:

-NOTE: Arcalyst (rilonacept) and Ilaris (canakinumab) are not indicated for use in patients with neonatal- onset multisystem inflammatory disease (NOMID), another syndrome that is included in CAPS
+- Documented diagnosis of one Cryopyrin-Associated Periodic Syndromes (CAPS) disorder: Familial Cold Auto-inflammatory Syndrome (FCAS) or Muckle-Wells Syndrome (MWS) NOTE: Ilaris (canakinumab) is not indicated for use in patients with neonatal- onset multisystem inflammatory disorder (NOMID), another syndrome that is included in CAPS AND - Documentation diagnosis confirmed by one of the following [DOCUMENTATION REQUIRED]:

-(a) Raised inflammatory markers (C-reactive protein [CRP] and serum amyloid A) AND at least two of six typical CAPS manifestations: urticaria-like rash, Cold-triggered episodes, Sensorineural hearing loss, Musculoskeletal symptoms, Chronic aseptic meningitis, Skeletal abnormalities OR

-(b) Confirmed by genetic testing for NALP3 mutations (also called CIAS1) AND

-- Prescriber attests to significant functional impairment resulting in limitations of activities of daily living (ADLs) - AND - 3.
+(a) Raised inflammatory markers (C-reactive protein [CRP] and serum amyloid A) AND at least two of six typical CAPS manifestations: urticaria-like rash, cold-triggered episodes, sensorineural hearing loss, musculoskeletal symptoms, chronic aseptic meningitis, skeletal abnormalities OR - (b) Confirmed by genetic testing for NLRP3 gene mutations (also called CIAS1) AND - Prescriber attests to significant functional impairment resulting in limitations of activities of daily living (ADLs) AND - 4.
 Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy at renewal [DOCUMENTATION REQUIRED]

-C. FAMILIAL MEDITERRANEAN FEVER (FMF)
+C. FAMILIĂL MEDITEŘRANEAN FEVER (FMF):

-- 1. Documented diagnosis of Familial Mediterranean Fever (FMF) AND - 2.
-Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy at renewal (e.g., recurrent fever, abdominal pain, chest pain, joint pain, erysipelas-like lesions, other manifestations)
+- Documented diagnosis of Familial Mediterranean Fever (FMF) AND - 2.
+Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy at renewal (e.g., recurrent fever, abdominal pain, chest pain, joint pain, erysipelas-like lesions, other manifestations) [DOCUMENTATION REQUIRED]